 Thanksgiving is a special time for sharing great food, great conversation, and football with family and close friends in a nationwide celebration of shared bounty and prosperity.
-If you're spending Thanksgiving in Sacramento and are looking for a day minus all the usual stress, these tips are for you.
-Whether it's finding out which restaurants are serving Thanksgiving dinner, knowing where to order prepared meals, or brainstorming ideas on things to do before or after the feast, this list has you covered.
-Just be sure to make restaurant reservations well in advance or order your prepared meal well before Thanksgiving week.
-Then just sit back and really have a chance to enjoy the turkey, dressing, potatoes, corn, veggies, and desserts that only come once a year.
+If you're spending Thanksgiving in Sacramento and are looking for a fun day minus all the usual stress, these tips are for you.
+Feeling charitable or don't want to cook?
+Why even set the table?
+Find out which restaurants are serving Thanksgiving dinner, discover where to order prepared meals, or figure out ways to spend your time before or after the feast, this guide has you covered.
+Be sure to make restaurant reservations in advance or order your prepared meal in time, way before Thanksgiving week.
+Then, sit back, relax, and take the opportunity to truly enjoy the turkey, dressing, potatoes, corn, veggies, and desserts that only come once a year.

 Making Thanksgiving dinner, usually the biggest feast of the year, can be very time-consuming and stressful.
 From planning the menu to defrosting the turkey, making the dessert and even shucking the oysters, it can take family cooks days to prepare this grand meal.
 If you would rather relax on this holiday, why not eat out?
 No one says you have to hold to tradition every year.

 Folks with busy schedules can get help to put a Thanksgiving dinner on the table by ordering in advance complete, or nearly complete, meals at area grocery stores.
 These meals in a box can include a main course, several side dishes, bread, and dessert.
 All you have to do is call in your order, pick it up, and put it on a pretty plate.
 Your guests won't know you didn't cook it yourself unless you tell them.
 Raley's, Nugget Markets, and Whole Foods offer these packaged meals for a reasonable price.
 Best of all, they truly are delicious.